-When individuals suffer an injury in a recreational boat accident, the legal theory of negligence could be used to file a claim alleging injury.
-This means harmed individuals could file a claim or lawsuit against any person or entity whose actions led to their injuries.
+When individuals suffer an injury in a recreational boat accident, the legal theory of negligence could be used as the basis of a claim.
+Harmed individuals could file a claim or lawsuit against any person or entity whose actions led to their injuries.

 Establishing Negligence in a Boating Accident Case

 For a successful personal injury claim, injured people must usually present evidence that the at-fault party owed them a duty of care.
-Injured parties must then demonstrate how the at-fault party’s actions were a breach of the duty and how the breach caused the accident.
+Injured parties must then demonstrate how the at-fault party’s actions breached this duty and how the breach caused the accident.
 Finally, victims must provide evidence of their injuries.

-By establishing this series of events, Marksville boat accident attorneys from our team may be able to show a defendant’s liability for the accident and the cost of your injuries to the insurance company or court.
+By establishing this series of events, Marksville boat accident attorneys from our team may show a defendant’s liability for the accident.
 In doing so, we may be able to help you recover compensation for damages like: